avuan/PyMPA37/docs/source/intro.rst

 that everything runs as you would expect in your environment.

-Although every effort has been made to ensure these tests run smoothly on all supported environments (using the ci bots), if you do find any issues, please let us know on the
+Although every effort has been made to ensure these tests run smoothly on all supported environments , if you do find any issues, please let us know on the
 |github| page.

 .. |github| raw:: html
     <a href="https://github.com/avuan/PyMPA37" target="_blank">github</a>

 References
 ----------